Qwitqwit/.github/README.md

 DSV Schema describe the shape and typing of a csv file

-The following csv files may be described as:
+The following csv files may be described as in the Schema:

 file: